 Jeanine has been teaching elementary students for 16 years, specifically third and fifth graders.
 When it comes to teaching, Jeanine includes her love of reading and writing into every lesson.
 She loves teaching writing and having the opportunity to bring out the author in each of her students.
 Jeanine holds a BA from Western Connecticut State University in American Studies and Elementary Education and an MA from Fairfield University in Educational Technology.
 In addition to being a certified elementary teacher, she is also a certified Reading Specialist for grades K-12.
 Living on the north shore of Long Island means that her free time is spent at the beach where she enjoys outdoor activities, reading, and spending time with her husband and three children.

 Liz is the founder of Teach BeTween the Lines.
 She has been teaching for over ten years; she has loved growing young minds through literature and the art of crafting the written word.
 She is currently working on her doctorate in Education from the University of Minnesota, and holds an M.A. in Education from St. Mary’s University, Minnesota.
 She loves to write short stories in her free time, especially in those cold Minnesota winters.
 She is supported by a wonderful family made better by the addition of her two beautiful children.

-Amanda is a passionate teacher going into her tenth year.
-Teaching writing is tough!
-Over time Amanda has honed her skills and discovered the essential components of teaching writing effectively.
+Amanda is a passionate teacher in her twelfth year of teaching.
 She is a lifelong learner always seeking new ways to engage students in living the writerly life.
 Amanda can't wait to share her passion for writing and connect with other teachers around the world to revolutionize the way we go about teaching writing!